Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Introduction

-A key challenge in analyzing single-cell omics data is to accurately represent and interpret biologically meaningful manifold structures in a low-dimensional space.\footnote{throughout, we use the words ``smooth structure" and ``manifold structure" interchangeably.} To address this, neighbor embedding (NE) methods (such as t-SNE \cite{van2008visualizing}, UMAP \cite{mcinnes2018umap}, PHATE \cite{moon2019visualizing} and their extensions \cite{tang2016visualizing, linderman2019fast,narayan2021assessing}) have been developed and become widely used tools for embedding high-dimensional single-cell data into more tractable low-dimensional representations.
+A key challenge in analyzing single-cell omics data is to accurately represent and interpret biologically meaningful manifold structures in a low-dimensional space.\footnote{throughout, we use the words ``smooth structure" and ``manifold structure" interchangeably.} To address this, neighbor embedding (NE) methods, such as t-SNE \cite{van2008visualizing}, UMAP \cite{mcinnes2018umap}, PHATE \cite{moon2019visualizing} and their extensions \cite{tang2016visualizing, linderman2019fast,narayan2021assessing}, have been developed and become widely used tools for embedding high-dimensional single-cell data into more tractable low-dimensional representations.
 These methods typically begin by constructing an affinity graph among cells, followed by iterative updates to the low-dimensional embeddings that optimize a global objective function aimed at preserving local neighborhood relationships.
-Although originally developed for visualization, NE methods now play a central role in many state-of-the-art algorithms for single-cell analysis.
-For instance, many trajectory inference algorithms (e.g., PAGA \cite{wolf2019paga}, Monocle3 \cite{cao2019single}, VIA \cite{stassen2021generalized}, Palantir \cite{setty2019characterization}, and CellRank \cite{lange2022cellrank, weiler2024cellrank}) rely on the low-dimensional cell embeddings generated by NE methods as the foundation for reconstructing dynamic biological processes.
-RNA velocity analysis, which models transcriptional dynamics as smooth vector fields to predict future cell states, depends similarly on NE embeddings \cite{la2018rna,bergen2021rna,gorin2022rna}.
-Tools such as Velocyto \cite{la2018rna} and scVelo \cite{bergen2020generalizing} project estimated future cell states into NE-derived low-dimensional spaces to visualize dynamic processes such as cellular differentiation, making NE methods a critical component of RNA velocity interpretation.
+Beyond visualization, NE methods also play a central role in many state-of-the-art algorithms for downstream single-cell analysis, such as trajectory inference \cite{wolf2019paga,cao2019single,stassen2021generalized,setty2019characterization,lange2022cellrank,weiler2024cellrank} and RNA velocity analysis \cite{la2018rna,bergen2021rna,gorin2022rna,bergen2020generalizing}.